-8.5 Ancillary service contracts
+9.5 Ancillary service contracts

 Some reserve may be provided by reducing load through interruptible load ancillary service contracts.
 System Management's latest advice is that 42 MW of interruptible load is assumed to be available.
-This interruptible load can be used at all times to provide SR.
+This interruptible load can be used at all times to provide SR. Jacobs is not aware of any other SR contracts that will be in effect in the 2016/17 financial year.

-Effectively, the SR requirement to be provided by Synergy in period t is therefore equal to:
+Effectively, the SR requirement to be provided by Synergy in period t for the 2016/17 financial year is therefore equal to:

-70%\ largest generating unit - 42 MW interruptible load - (72 MW load following reserve - NewGen\LFAS\provision\t - Cockburn\LFAS\provision\t).
+70% largest generating unit-42 MW interruptible load - (72 MW LFAS - Cockburn_LFAS_provision_t).

-NewGen's provision of LFAS is subtracted off the 72MW of LFAS provided each period because NewGen's LFAS is much slower than Synergy's LFAS, and is not therefore a suitable substitute for SR.
+Cockburn's provision of LFAS is subtracted off the 72MW of LFAS provided each period because Cockburn's LFAS is not a suitable substitute for SR (see section 9.2).

-8.6 Value of reserve shortage
+9.6 Value of reserve shortage